tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/ConvGNNBuilder.md

 Constructs GraphUpdate layer for the set of receiver node sets.

-This method contructs NodeSetUpdate layers from convolutions and next state factories (specified during the class construction) for the given receiver node sets.
+This method constructs NodeSetUpdate layers from convolutions and next state factories (specified during the class construction) for the given receiver node sets.
 The resulting node set update layers are combined and returned as one GraphUpdate layer.
 Auxiliary node sets (e.g., as needed for `tfgnn.keras.layers.NamedReadout`) are ignored.

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Args</th></tr>

 <tr>
 <td>
-`node_sets`
+<code>node_sets</code>
 </td>
 <td>
 By default, the result updates all node sets that receive from